-These instructions assume you are using R Studio 2.14.0 or later.
+These instructions assume you are using R 2.14.0 or later.

 Start an instance of H2O.
 For help with this see Getting Started from a Downloaded Zip File

 If users do not start an instance of H2O, one will be started automatically for them at localhost: 54321 (see STEP 4 for more detail).

 If the instance of H2O is stopped, the R program will no longer run, and work done will be lost.

 Follow the instructions for installation on the page from which the package was downloaded.
 Those instructions will look similar to the instructions in the picture below:

 Note: users may get warnings of the type “Error in detatch(“package:h2o”, unload = TRUE): invalid ‘name’ argument.
 This tells users that there is no H2O package to uninstall.
 These warnings can safely be ignored.

 Once the H2O R package has been installed, call the package, and establish a connection to a running instance of H2O.